w08r/nix-intro/README.md

-# Introduction to Nix (Flakes)
+# Nix (Flakes)

+## Introduction

-This set of docs illustrates some basic usage of nix, using flakes, which provide an (experimental/non-stable .. but pretty stable) alternative workflow and tooling.
+This first set of docs illustrates some basic usage of nix, using flakes, which provide an (experimental/non-stable .. but pretty stable) alternative workflow and tooling.

 - [Hello](./hello) dips in to initial usage using a docker container as a playground.